sts10/eyeoh/README.markdown

 ## Example 2: `ensure`

-`ensure` is a bit more advanced than `gets`. `ensure` attempts to `parse` the user's input into the type that you're calling to (in the example below, that `f64`).
+`ensure` is a bit more advanced than `gets`. `ensure` attempts to `parse` the user's input into the type that you're calling to (in the example below, that `f64`, a float).
 If the user's input can't be parsed into the assigned type, the function will loop and ask the user to try again, displaying the string (`str`) that is passed to `ensure`.

 ```rust